masa-byte/IOT/README.md

 # Microservice Application for IOT
-This is part one of a project for course **Internet of things and services**
+This is part one of a project for course **Internet of Things and Services**
 <br>
 <br>